 11. Add media to your profile and experience

-12. Join HR and people management LinkedIn groups
+12. Join human resources and people management LinkedIn groups

 - Human Resources Professionals Worldwide